 \section{Abstract}

-We present a model describing the use of ultra-short strong pulses to populate the excited level of a two-level quantum system.
+We present a model describing the use of ultra-short strong pulses to control the population of the excited level of a two-level quantum system.
 In particular, we study an off-resonance excitation with a few cycles pulse which presents a \emph{smooth phase jump} i.e. a change of the pulse's phase which is not step-like, but happens over a finite time interval.
 A numerical solution is given for the time-dependent probability amplitude of the excited level.
-The enhancement of the excited level's population is optimized with respect to the shape of the phase transient, and to other parameters of the excitation pulse.
+The control of the excited level's population is obtained acting on the shape of the phase transient, and other parameters of the excitation pulse.